 The 1994 players' strike forced the Expos to cut payroll, meaning Montreal had to say goodbye to its talented right fielder.
 The Rockies swooped in and signed Walker to a four-year, $22.5 million deal shortly after the work stoppage concluded, and their new acquisition took full advantage of the halcyon hitters' environment of pre-humidor Coors Field.
 Walker's OPS would sit above .900 in all but one of his nine full seasons in Denver as he made four All-Star teams and captured the '97 NL MVP.
 He was elected to the Hall of Fame on his 10th and final ballot in 2020.

 Maddux was the reigning NL Cy Young Award winner in the winter of 1992, a free agent after spending the first seven seasons of his career with the Cubs.
 It was expected that the Yankees would land the right-hander, but in a surprise twist, it was Atlanta that inked Maddux to a five-year, $28 million contract on Dec.
 9 during the Winter Meetings.
 While the contract was for less than what New York was offering, Maddux wanted to join what would become one of the greatest starting rotations in baseball history with Tom Glavine, John Smoltz and Steve Avery.

 Maddux would go on to become the best starting pitcher of the 1990s, and indeed one of the best in baseball history.
 The Hall of Famer won three consecutive NL Cy Young Awards from 1993-95 for Atlanta, making it four straight overall.
-He helped the Braves win the 1995 World Series over the powerhouse Indians for the franchise's first championship in Atlanta.
+He helped the Braves win the 1995 World Series over a powerhouse Cleveland club for the franchise's first championship in Atlanta.
 Maddux also won 10 consecutive NL Gold Glove Awards with the Braves, and in 11 seasons had a 2.63 ERA.

 1992-93: Barry Bonds signs with Giants